geo6/website/tos.md

 ## Welcome to our Services!

 Thanks for using our services (“Services”).
-The Services are provided by GEO-6 SPRL (“GEO-6” ereafter), located at Avenue Jean de Bologne, 35, 1020 Brussels, Belgium.
+The Services are provided by SPRL GEO-6 BVBA (“GEO-6” ereafter), located at Avenue Jean de Bologne, 35, 1020 Brussels, Belgium.

 By using our Services, you are agreeing to these terms.
 Please read them carefully.